Discover how CoHost can improve marketing performance

 Listening apps are a great place to start by encouraging your audience to rate your podcast and leave reviews.
 But podcasts are a one-way, broadcast medium.
 They don’t provide the opportunity to really connect with your audience via a two-way discussion.

-As marketers know, social media is a powerful medium to connect with your audience via two-way dialogue.
-You can get really creative through platforms like Instagram, Facebook, LinkedIn, and Twitter.
+Social media is a powerful medium to connect with your audience via two-way dialogue.

 • Invite callers on your podcast or ask your audience to send voice messages, then play recordings of their questions and messages on the show.
-Everyone likes to get a shoutout on the podcast!
+After all, everyone likes to get a shoutout on the podcast.
 This can be applicable to really any branded podcast style in any industry.

 • Ask your audience a question during the podcast and encourage them to send you a tweet with their answers that you will cover in the next episode.
 Again, an easy way to connect with your audience and get them to engage publicly.